corda/corda/docs/source/app-upgrade-notes.rst

    future not hold true.
 You should know the platform version of the node releases you want to target.

 The new ``versionId`` number is a version code for **your** app, and is unrelated to Corda's own versions.
-It is used to block state downgrades: when a state constraint can be satisfied by multiple attachments, the version is tracked in the ledger and cannot decrement.
-This ensures security fixes in CorDapps stick and can't be reversed by downgrading states to an earlier version.
-See ":ref:`contract_non-downgrade_rule_ref`" for more information.
+It is used to informative purposes only.
+See ":ref:`contract_downgrade_rule_ref`" for more information.

 **Split your app into contract and workflow JARs.** The duplication between ``contract`` and ``workflow`` blocks exists because you should split your app into two separate JARs/modules, one that contains on-ledger validation code like states and contracts, and one